 Many people are not sensitized to neurodiversity and want guidance on how to be more supportive.

-The solution: Alink is continually communicating with organizations and decisionmakers to promote the funding and delivery of services to young adults and to offer insight as well as practical advice on how to create an inclusive and supportive community.
+The solution: Alink is continually communicating with organizations and decisionmakers to promote the funding and delivery of services to young adults, to sensitize others and to offer insight as well as practical advice on how to create an inclusive and supportive community.

 Here are some examples:

-Alink members also participate regularly in forums sponsored by other organizations, such as the Miriam Home’s Users Committee, the CIUSSS West-Central Montreal’s Board meetings and the Centre for Israel and Jewish Affairs’ (CIJA) annual “Disability Fly-In,” in which advocates from across the country meet with federal officials in Ottawa to advance disability inclusion.
+Alink members participate regularly in forums sponsored by other organizations, such as SQDI, the Miriam Home’s Users Committee, the CIUSSS West-Central Montreal’s committee on rehab services for young adults and CIJA’s annual “Disability Fly-In,” in which advocates from across the country meet with federal officials in Ottawa to advance disability inclusion.